 - Cost in all lots is $5.00 per vehicle.

 Scooter, Wheelchair, Stroller & Wagon Rental

-Scootaround is proud to be the exclusive scooter and wheelchair rental service for the Great New York State Fair in 2017.
+Scootaround is proud to be the exclusive scooter and wheelchair rental service for the Great New York State Fair in 2019.
 Rental hours will be 7:30am until close daily.
-Equipment will be available at three convenient locations: Inside the Main Gate (Gate 1), inside Gate 3, inside Gate 10 and a new location inside Gate11A.
+Equipment will be available at four convenient locations: Inside the Main Gate (Gate 1), inside Gate 3, inside Gate 10 and a new location inside Gate11A.

 Quantities limited - Reservations recommended.

 - Always use added caution when driving in a crowded area.
 Equipment must not be used in wet or muddy areas.
 Equipment must not be driven on sharp inclines or declines.

 - Scooter users must be 18 years or age or older.

 - Operation of equipment by persons other than the assigned renter is prohibited.

 - Scootaround accepts payment by all major credit cards including Visa, MasterCard, American Express and Discover.
 Cash payments onsite will be accepted.